-One goal of classical psychophysical methods was the determination of a stimulus threshold.
-Types of thresholds include detection, discrimination, recognition, and identification.
-What is a threshold?
+One goal of the classical psychophysical methods was the determination of a stimulus or sensory threshold.
+Types of sensory thresholds include detection, discrimination, recognition, and identification.
+What is a sensory threshold?
 The concept of threshold actually has two meanings: One empirical and one theoretical.
-Empirically speaking, a threshold is the stimulus level that will allow the observer to perform a task (detection, discrimination, recognition, or identification) at some criterion level of performance (75% or 84% correct, for example).
-Theoretically speaking, a threshold is property of the detection model's sensory process.
+Empirically speaking, a threshold is the stimulus level needed to allow the observer to perform a task (detection, discrimination, recognition, or identification, for example) at some criterion level of performance (75% or 84% correct, for example).
+Theoretically speaking, a sensory threshold is property of the detection model's sensory process.

 High Threshold Model: The classical concept of a detection threshold, as represented in the high threshold model (HTM) of detection, is a stimulus level below which the stimulus has no effect (as if the stimulus were not there) and above which the stimulus causes the sensory process to generate an output.
-The classical psychophysical methods (the method of limits, the method of adjustment, and the method of constant stimuli) developed by Gustav Theodor Fechner (1860) were designed to infer the stimulus value corresponding to the theoretical threshold from the observed detection performance data.
-In this theoretical sense, the stimulus threshold is the stimulus energy that exceeds the theoretical threshold with a probability of 0.5.
+The classical psychophysical methods (the method of limits, the method of adjustment, and the method of constant stimuli) developed by Gustav Theodor Fechner (1860) were designed to infer the stimulus value corresponding to the theoretical sensory threshold from the observed detection data.
+In this theoretical sense, the sensory threshold is the stimulus energy that exceeds the theoretical threshold with a probability of 0.5.
 Until the 1950s the high threshold model of detection dominated our conceptualization of the detection process and provided the theoretical basis for the psychophysical measurement of thresholds.

-Signal Detection Theory: In the 1950s, a major theoretical advance was made by combining detection theory and statistical decision theory.
+Signal Detection Theory: In the 1950s a major theoretical advance was made by combining detection theory with statistical decision theory.
 As in the high threshold model, detection performance is based on a sensory process and a decision process.
 The sensory process transforms the physical stimulus energy into an internal representation and the decision process decides what response to make based on this internal representation.
 The response can be a simple yes or no ("yes, the stimulus was present" or "no, the stimulus was not present") or a more elaborate response, such as a rating of the confidence that the signal was present.
-The two processes are each characterized by at least one parameter: The sensory process by a sensitivity parameter and the decision process by a response criterion parameter.
+The two processes are each characterized by at least one parameter: The sensory process by a sensitivity parameter and the decision process by a decision criterion parameter.

-It was further realized that estimates of thresholds made by the three classical psychophysical methods confounded the sensitivity of the sensory process with the response criterion of the decision process.
+It was further realized that traditional estimates of thresholds made by the three classical psychophysical methods confound the sensitivity of the sensory process with the decision criterion of the decision process.
 To measure sensitivity and decision criteria, one needs to measure two aspects of detection performance.
 Not only must one measure the conditional probability that the observer says "yes" when a stimulus is present (the hit rate, or HR) but also one must measure the conditional probability that the observer says "yes" when a stimulus is not present (the false alarm rate, or FAR).
 These conditional probabilities are shown in Table 1.
-Within the framework of a detection model, these two performance measures, HR and FAR, can be used to estimate detection sensitivity and decision criterion.
+Within the framework of a detection model, these two performance measures, HR and FAR, can be used to the estimate detection sensitivity and the decision criterion of the model.
 The specific way in which detection sensitivity and response criterion are computed from the HR and FAR depends upon the specific model one adopts for the sensory process and for the decision process.
-Some of these different models and how to distinguish among them are discussed in a classic paper by David Krantz (1969).
-The major two competing models discussed below are the high threshold model and Gaussian signal detection theory.
+Some of these different models and how to distinguish among them are discussed in a classic paper by

+David Krantz (1969).
+The two major competing models, discussed below, are the high threshold model and Gaussian signal detection model.